The Firefighter Aptitude Test – FACT (OFAI), CPS, NFST, OS (Gledhill Shaw)

 Map Reading Problems

-How Can I Prepare For The Firefighter Aptitude Test?
+How to Pass The Firefighter Aptitude Test?

 While everyone has different study habits, here are some helpful tips: